 While you can choose to pay your lawyer on an hourly basis, the attorneys at Powell Law will handle your insurance bad faith case on a contingent fee basis, which means that any fees would be paid only after the case ends in a jury verdict or out-of-court settlement.
 If you don’t win, you don’t pay any fees.
 Most of our clients choose the contingent fee arrangement.
 Your attorney at Powell Law will explain the details and answer any questions you may have when you come in for an evaluation of your case.

-If your insurance company is giving you a hard time and you believe it is acting in bad faith, contact us TODAY for a FREE evaluation of your case.
+If you believe your insurance company is acting in bad faith, contact us TODAY for a FREE evaluation of your case.
 Remember, you don’t pay any fees unless we win.